rubenk/pdns/docs/appendices/types.rst

 RP
 --

-Responsible Person record, as described in `RFC
+Responsible Person record, as described in :rfc:`1183`.
-1183 <http://tools.ietf.org/html/rfc1183>`__.
 Stored with a single space between the mailbox name and the more-information pointer.
 Example:
 ``peter.powerdns.com peter.people.powerdns.com``, to indicate that
 ``peter@powerdns.com`` is responsible and that more information about